 The Hawaiian pizza was invented in 1962 by a man named Sam Panopoulos.

-He was born in Greece but immigrated to Canada.
+He was born in Greece but emigrated to Canada.
 Together with his brothers, he opened a restaurant in Chatham, Ontario serving commonplace food such as burgers and pancakes.
 Panopoulos was an adventurous chef and had already introduced Americanisations of Chinese food such as sweet and sour chicken, so the use of pineapple was not a great leap.
 At the same time, canned pineapple chunks were being exported in bulk and had risen in popularity after Hawaii was admitted as a state in 1952.

 Growing interest in Hawaiian island life and Tiki culture inspired Panopolous’s invention, after he returned from a trip to Naples which is considered the home of modern day pizza that we know and love today.
 Before this, the origins of pizza can be traced back to Roman times where bread was grilled with passata sauce.

 Panopoulos thought that combining sweet and savoury flavours would be an interesting twist on the traditional pizza.

 He experimented with various fruit toppings, including bananas and canned peaches, before finally settling on pineapple.
 He also added ham to the pizza to balance the sweetness and acidity of the pineapple.
 Before this pizza in North America was usually topped with mushrooms, bacon and/or pepperoni.
 The result was that the pizza was an immediate hit among customers, and Panopoulos decided to name it the “Hawaiian pizza” in honour of the brand of canned pineapple he used.
 It quickly gained popularity across Canada and eventually spread to the United States and other countries.